 System of national accounts is group of mutually joined macro-economic accounts, balances and tables as well as classification, which represents statistical framework for monitoring of economic movements of each country.

-Internationally proposed methodology for calculation of national accounts is System of National Accounts 1993 (SNA 1993) that offers detailed theoretical framework ,while for EU members it is prescribed methodology European System of National Accounts (ESA 1995) which is completely consistent with SNA 1993 and adjusted to European environment and practice.
-Legal obligation of each member country is to respect ESA 1995 in their statistical practice.
+Internationally proposed methodology for calculation of national accounts is System of National Accounts 2008 (SNA 2008) that offers detailed theoretical framework, while for EU members it is prescribed methodology European System of National Accounts (ESA 2010) which is completely consistent with SNA 2008 and adjusted to European environment and practice.
+Legal obligation of each member country is to respect ESA 2010 in their statistical practice.

 - Institutional sectors accounts;